MicrosoftDocs/cognitive-toolkit-docs/articles/Variables.md

 ## Variable names with dots

-When it is necessary to access a variable that is defined in a [Macro](.\NDL-Macros.md) it can be accessed using dot syntax.
+When it is necessary to access a variable that is defined in a macro it can be accessed using dot syntax.
 If the Macro ``FF`` is called from the following code:
 ```
 L1 = FF(features, HDim, SDim)
 ```